assaff/msc-thesis/source/results.rst

     * how are clusters ranked?

+.. note:: define a classifier as SVM + clustering scheme

 Performance of SVM is dependent on xyz, therefore we We examined multiple configurations of the SVM to optimized recall and precision on training sets, obtaining performance data for each (see